-- 1) Flood testing (as an alternative to an integrity scan) is not recommended.
-When flood testing is specified, testing shall be conducted prior to installation of insulation and roof coverings, and must be performed to ASTM D5957. - 2) Neither an integrity scan nor an Electronic Leak Detection (ELD) system are considered Accepted Materials, but firms that provide these services are nevertheless specifically recognized and approved by the RoofStar Guarantee Program. - 3) An integrity scan is required for some Projects (see 1.6 RoofStar Guarantee: Coverage and Limitations), but is nevertheless strongly recommended before the completed roof assembly is covered with overburden, equipment or living (amenity) spaces (see 14.1.2.1). - 4) Electronic Leak Detection is required for all Grade-level Waterproofing Projects, and while it is optional for Waterproofing roofs, installed electronic leak detection is strongly recommended - for Projects where multiple trades will have access to a roof that is under construction and completed, in order to identify breaches in the waterproofing in a timely way and avoid future costly delays. - 2) when the roof assembly protects a sensitive occupied space (i.e. data centres, hospitals, critical infrastructure). - 3) when the roof supports any type of overburden, equipment or living (amenity) space. - 5) When electronic leak detection is specified, it should provide detection capabilities for the entire waterproofing, and should extend at least 50 mm (2") vertically from the water plane at - 1) all transitions. - 2) any point along the entire deck perimeter.
+- 3) An integrity scan is required for some Projects (see 1.6 RoofStar Guarantee: Coverage and Limitations), but is nevertheless strongly recommended before the completed roof assembly is covered with overburden, equipment or living (amenity) spaces (see 14.1.2.1). - 4) Electronic Leak Detection is required for all Waterproofing Systems installed at grade, and while it is optional for Waterproofing Systems on roofs, installed electronic leak detection is strongly recommended - 1) for Projects where multiple trades will have access to a roof that is under construction and completed, in order to identify breaches in the waterproofing membrane in a timely way and avoid future costly delays. - 2) when the roof assembly protects a sensitive occupied space (i.e. data centres, hospitals, critical infrastructure). - 3) when the roof supports any type of Overburden, equipment or living (amenity) space. - 5) When Electronic Leak Detection is specified, it should provide detection capabilities for the entire waterproofing, and should extend at least 50 mm (2") vertically from the water plane at - 1) all transitions. - 2) any point along the entire deck perimeter. - 3) protrusions.

-3) protrusions.